Logo

 Image

 The modern smartphone has become the center of enterprise identity.
-Authenticator apps, SSO sessions, MFA tokens, password managers, and privileged access credentials now live on personal devices, which means a compromised phone is no longer the loss of a device, but the potential loss of every business system tied to it.
+Authenticator apps, SSO sessions, MFA tokens, password managers, and privileged access credentials now live on personal devices, which means a compromised phone is no longer the loss of a device, but the potential compromise of every business system tied to it.
 For security leaders, the question has shifted from how to secure the device to how to ensure sensitive enterprise data never reaches it at all.
 That is the gap Secure Virtual Mobile Infrastructure (Secure VMI) is built to close.

 BYOD Has Crossed from Convenience to Compliance Risk